Why an Experiential Therapy Program in Ohio Can Help Recovery

 In active addiction, many people experience a loss of trust with both self and others.
 They may have made choices that went against their own personal values or associated with people who did not treat them well.

 Adventure activities in recovery may help restore a sense of trust as well as trustworthiness.
 Through trust-building activities, participants practice honoring their intuition and respecting the decisions of others.
+These activities can also help individuals confront and process repressed feelings that may have contributed to their addiction.

 Better Stress Management